seilabecirovic/Selective-disclosure-BLS-Merkle-Trees/README.md

 where
 `proof` is the path to the disclosed claims and proofs, `signature` is the path to the record file containing root hash and signature of credential, `key` is the path to the public key of issuer.
 Function verifies disclosed claims through root and through signature.

-### Selectively-disclosure of claims in multiple credentials
+### Selective disclosure of claims in multiple credentials

-To selectively disclose some claims from multiple credentials and generate a presentation, run
+To selectively disclose claims from multiple credentials and generate a presentation, run

 ```
 npm run create-presentation -- --claims <claims...> --roots <roots...>